OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

-The Lorenz system \eqref{Xeq}-(\ref{Zeq}) is a simple autonomous ODE system that produces chaotic solutions.
-To test the performance of OnsagerNet, we fix $b=8/3$, $\sigma=10$, and test two cases $r=28$ and $r=16$ as commonly studied in the literature.
-For $r=16$ the system has only fixed points as stable attractors.
-For $r=28$ the system has so-called chaotic Lorenz attractor as the sole stable attractor, see e.g. \cite{sparrow_lorenz_1982, zhou_study_2010}.
+The Lorenz system \eqref{Xeq}-\eqref{Zeq} is a simple autonomous ODE system that produces chaotic solutions, and its bifurcation diagram is well-studied \citep{sparrow_lorenz_1982,barrio_threeparametric_2007}.
+To test the performance of OnsagerNet, we fix $b=8/3$, $\sigma=10$, and vary $r$ as commonly studied in the literature.
+For the $b=8/3$, $\sigma=10$ case, the first (pitchfork) bifurcation of the Lorenz system happens at $r=1$, followed by a homoclinic explosion at $r\approx 13.92$, and then a bifurcation to the Lorenz attractor at $r\approx 24.06$.
+Soon after, the Lorenz attractor becomes the only attractor at $r\approx 24.74$ (see e.g. \citep{zhou_study_2010}).
+To show that OnsagerNet is able to learn systems with different kinds of attractors and chaotic behavior, we present results for $r=16$ and $r=28$.

-The procedure of generating sample data and training is similar to the previously discussed case of learning Langevin equations, except that here we set $\alpha=0.1$, $\beta=0.1$ and use a linear representation for ${f} (h)$ in OnsagerNet, since the Lorenz system is a forced system.
+The procedure of generating sample data and training is similar to the previously discussed case of learning Langevin equations, except that here we set $\alpha=0.1$, $\beta=0.1$ and a linear representation for ${f} (h)$ in OnsagerNet (with $l=1$ and $n_l=20$).
+This is because the Lorenz system is a forced system.
+The result for the case $r=16$ is presented in Fig \ref{fig:Lorenz_r16}.
+We see that both the trajectories and the stable fixed points and unstable limit cycles can be learned accurately.
 The results for the case $r=28$ is presented in Fig \ref{fig:Lorenz_r28}.
-The largest Lyapunov indices of numerical trajectories (run for sufficiently long times) are estimated using a method proposed in \cite{rosenstein_practical_1993}.
-They are all positive, which suggests that OnsagerNet is able to learn and capture chaotic solutions.
+The largest Lyapunov indices of numerical trajectories (run for sufficient long times) are estimated using a method proposed by \cite{rosenstein_practical_1993}.
+They are all positive, which suggests that the learned ODE system indeed has chaotic solutions.

-The result of $r=16$ together with a comparison between OnsagerNet and MLP-ODEN are given in \SI{G.2 and Fig. 9-10}.
-In all cases, OnsagerNet has very good performance.
+Finally, we compare OnsagerNet with MLP-ODEN for learning the Lorenz system.
+The SymODEN method \citep{zhongSymplecticODENetLearning2020} cannot be applied since the Lorenz system is non-Hamiltonian.
+The OnsagerNets used here has one shared hidden layer with 20 hidden nodes, and the total number of trainable parameters is 356.
+The MLP-ODEN nets have 2 hidden layers with 16 hidden nodes in each layer, with a total 387 tunable parameters.
+In Fig. \ref{fig:Lorenz_cmp_ODENets}, we show the accuracy on the test data set for OnsagerNet and MLP-ODEN using $\tmop{ReQU}$ and $\tmop{ReQUr}$ as activation functions, from which we see OnsagerNet performs much better.
+To ensure that these results hold across different model configurations, we also tested learning the Lorenz system with larger OnsagerNets and MLP-ODENs with 3 hidden layers with 100 hidden nodes each.
+Some typical training and testing loss curves are given in Figure \ref{fig:Lorenz_nLw}, from which we see OnsagerNet perform better than MLP-ODEN, and activation function ReQUr peforms better than {\tt tanh} as activation function.